sametsafak/samplate/README.md

 Firstly, download or clone the project and install the dependencies via npm.
 Write to terminal:
 <br>`npm install`

-Edit _gulp.config.js_ file as you want then write to terminal
+Edit _gulp.config.js_ file as you want then write to terminal:
 <br>`gulp watch`.

-To export project for production, just write to terminal
+To export project for production, just write to terminal:
 <br>`gulp export`